 Forest carbon projects require an organizational structure that will endure for long periods of time.
-A Project Coordinator must be selected by the community or communal group to represent the Forest Owner with the project developer, verifiers, and Reserve staff.
+A Project Coordinator must be selected for the community to represent the project with community members, with verifiers, and with Reserve staff.
 The Project Coordinator is responsible for:

-- Ensuring all project-related documentation is in order and up to date - Ensuring Assemblies include the required elements above and providing the corresponding act - Organizing logistics with verifiers and Reserve staff
+- Ensuring all project-related documentation is in order and up to date - Ensuring assemblies include the required elements above and providing the corresponding act - Organizing logistics with verifiers and Reserve staff

-The process for identifying the Project Coordinator is at the discretion of the community but must comply with SS12-SS15.
+The process for identifying the Project Coordinator is at the discretion of the community but must include the elements described below.